Sports and Clubs

 Clubs facilitate social integration.
-For a successful start in FrankfurtRheinMain, you can join one of the many clubs and meet new people.
+One way to settle into FrankfurtRheinMain is to join one of the many clubs and meet new people.

 Statistically, everyone in Germany is a member of at least one club.
-That's one of the reasons why the cliché persists that Germany is a land of clubs – but compared to the rest of Europe we’re only average.
+This is one of the reasons for the cliché that Germany is a land of clubs.
+However, compared to the rest of Europe we are somewhere in the middle.

-Sports clubs are particularly popular.
-Football is one of the most important sports in FrankfurtRheinMain, as it is everywhere in Germany.
-The German Football Association (Deutscher Fußball-Bund, DFB) is headquarter in Frankfurt.
-There are football clubs that you can join everywhere.
-However, there is a large choice beyond this – from ice hockey and horse riding, to rowing clubs and indoor rock climbing, the region has a lot to offer.
-You can also take part in international sports in FrankfurtRheinMain.
+Sports clubs are very popular.
+Football is one of the most important sports in FrankfurtRheinMain, as elsewhere in Germany.
+The German Football Association (Deutscher Fußball-Bund, DFB) has its headquarters in Frankfurt and you will find football clubs that you can join everywhere.
+However, besides this, there is a large choice of other sports – from ice hockey to horse riding, and from rowing clubs to indoor rock climbing, the region has a lot to offer.
+You can also participate in international sports in FrankfurtRheinMain.

-If you’re looking for a sports club that suits you, joining a state sports association which is responsible for its respective state is a good place to start.
-The Hessen State Sports Association (State Athletic Federation of Hessen) offers a search engine to help you find various sports clubs by type of sport and / or location.
-Alternatively, you can generally find a list of local clubs on local websites.
+If you are looking for a suitable sports club, you will find it through a State Sports Federation which is responsible for one state.
+The website of the Hessen State Sports Federation (Hessischer Landessportbund) has a search engine through which you can find different sports clubs by type of sport and/or location.
+Alternatively, you can generally find a list of local clubs on the website of your local town.

-FrankfurtRheinMain is a sporting region.
+FrankfurtRheinMain is a region for sports.
 Large sporting events take place regularly, such as Iron Man and the SkyRun Messeturm.
-During the summer months there are many runs for charity.
-There are countless competitions and championships in other sports, too.
-If you prefer to get around on wheels, you can skate through Frankfurt every Tuesday during the summer on inline skates.
-For Tuesday Night Skating, the roads are closed especially for inline skaters from all over the region.
+During the summer months, many charity runs take place.
+There are also a lot of competitions and championships for other sports.
+During the summer, if you prefer to get around on wheels, you can skate through Frankfurt every Tuesday on inline skates.
+For Tuesday Night Skating, the roads are cordoned off specifically for inline skaters from all over the region.

-There’s a high level of participation in other clubs, too.
-These include nature conservation, cultural or human rights associations and the voluntary fire service.
+There is also a high level of commitment in other types of clubs.
+These include associations for nature conservation, culture or human rights, as well as the voluntary fire brigade.

-Membership fees in sports clubs are usually very low.
-In principle, you can join any club you like, without undergoing any tests for suitability.
+Membership fees for sports clubs are generally very low.
+In principle, you can join any club you like, without having to do an aptitude test.
 Clubs are financed through membership fees and sponsors.
-Trainers and grounds men of sports clubs are often volunteers.
+In sports clubs, coaches and groundsmen are often volunteers.